Hexheld/hexheld-docs/MD/Pilot16.md

 10. Pop a 10th word. `F` receives the lower 8 bits, and `F'` receives the upper 8 bits, of this word.

 NOTE: If the RM operand is `[SP+imm]`, the `SP` register's old value will be used in the offset calculation, before it is increased.

+### `EXS` - Exchange Shadow Registers

+Exchanges the values of one or more main registers with the values of their corresponding shadow registers.

+The opcode word for `EXS` has the binary format of `0000 0f0c dsix hlab`.
+Each bit labeled with a letter corresponds to an 8-bit register with the matching name.
+If a bit is set, the values of its corresponding main and shadow registers will be exchanged.

+The entire list of registers to exchange is specified by one or more operands.
+Each operand is written like a Register Direct operand, using either a single 8-bit register's name or a concatenation of multiple 8-bit registers' names in any order.

+Examples: `EXS A` `EXS DHL` `EXS AB, HL, IX, DS, C, F`

+The special situation in which no registers are specified is canonized as the `NOP` instruction.

+NOTE: If `F` is one of the specified registers, the `I` flag will not be changed as that is the only flag to not have a shadow.